 When I started making challah nine months ago, I did so because it was one way that I could acknowledge and participate in this faith with which I was falling in love.
 I wasn’t new to bread making.
 About eight years ago, I was… Continue Reading “Challah-lujah”

 This recipe is AIP (autoimmune protocol) friendly.
 All ingredients are rough-chopped, taking into account that many people on the AIP diet, as I am, suffer from joint-related illnesses, making it hard to spend time finely dicing veggies.
 An added bonus is that this recipe… Continue Reading “In the kitchen: Smoky Lemon Chicken Stew”

 We are (prayerfully, hopefully, God-willing) closing on our house a month from tomorrow, which means it’s time to pack.
 It also means that I need to use up everything in my cupboards, fridge, and freezer, because even though we’re only moving 50.4 miles away,… Continue Reading “Clean out the Cupboards Cabbage Soup”

 I’ve been a salmon addict ever since I first started coming to Seattle for training and would eat at restaurants where I would get perfectly seared salmon filets.
-I relished the flavors – wood/fire smoke, lemon, that crunchy bite from the caramelization – bursting on my tongue.
-It was worlds away from the canned salmon patties I ate while growing up back in Indiana.
-Now that I live here in the Pacific Northwest, where fresh fish is in abundance, I’ve become absolutely addicted to Steelhead Trout.
-(And no canned salmon will ever get within 20 feet of my lips again!)
+I relished the flavors – wood/fire smoke, lemon, that crunchy bite from the caramelization – bursting… Continue Reading “My favorite food on the planet”

 This is one of my favorite recipes.
 Simple, delicious, and soooo good cold mornings!
 I’ve modified it from the original one I found to make it tastier and to serve a smaller family.